+Today’s digital hearing aids effectively enhance hearing in conversational settings.
+Yet, for many people with hearing loss, the sound becomes inaudible and unclear when live speakers or recorded broadcasts are at a distance.
 A hearing loop electromagnetically transfers sound signals directly to hearing aids and cochlear implants equipped with a telecoil (t-coil).
 Sounds are heard clearly in the hearing aids because the hearing loop reduces or cuts out background noise.

 Yes, hearing loops come with portable receivers and headsets for those who do not have telecoil-equipped hearing aids.
 You will still benefit by the reduced background noise and will have less sound distortion.
 Speech clarity will allow less listening fatigue on the user.

 Can I just use Bluetooth or an FM System?

 Bluetooth typically supports short ranged one to one pairing.
 An FM system requires an additional neckloop with your hearing aid or a headset requiring you to remove your hearing aids.
 Hearing loops once installed are always active—meaning they can automatically accommodate one or many thousand of users simultaneously and without any additional action on the part of the venue.